calaldees/teacherEducation/teacherEducation/collaboration.md

 * [[cross_age_mentoring]]

-* case studies
-    * Karakara - free - austraila adds new features
-    * SuperLimitBreak tech stack - free + documented - even is someone copies us - they wont have the ideas
-    * Fab** - testers should not look at code

 * [How to Write Technical Posts (so people will read them)](https://reasonablypolymorphic.com/blog/writing-technical-posts/)
     * Although not directly related to teaching - the clarity of this article and the points made are universal